johnconnor-sec/source-me/README.md

 - **Dual Interface**: Choose between a CLI and a GUI (Streamlit) version.
 - **Data Analysis**: Analyze CSV files using PandasAI integration.
 - **Customizable**: Built with modularity in mind for easy modifications and extensions.

+## Best Practices for Usage

+To get the most out of the Local RAG AI Assistant, consider the following best practices:

+1. **Organize Your Documents**: Before uploading, organize your documents into logical categories.
+This can help with more efficient retrieval and analysis.

+2. **Use Descriptive File Names**: When uploading documents, use clear and descriptive file names.
+This can aid in document management and search.

+3. **Chunk Large Documents**: If you have very large documents, consider breaking them into smaller, topic-focused files.
+This can improve processing speed and retrieval accuracy.

+4. **Utilize the Search Function**: Before asking questions, try using the search function to find relevant documents.
+This can provide context for more specific questions.

+5. **Ask Specific Questions**: When interacting with the AI, ask clear and specific questions.
+This helps the system provide more accurate and relevant responses.

+6. **Iterate on Queries**: If you don't get the desired information in the first response, try rephrasing your question or breaking it down into smaller parts.

+7. **Regularly Update Your Document Collection**: Keep your document collection up-to-date by adding new documents and removing outdated ones.
+This ensures the AI has the most current information to work with.

+8. **Experiment with Different Document Types**: Try using a mix of document types (TXT, MD, PDF, CSV) to see how the system handles different formats and what works best for your needs.

+9. **Use Data Analysis Features**: For CSV files, take advantage of the PandasAI integration to perform detailed data analysis and gain insights from your structured data.

+10. **Provide Feedback**: If you encounter any issues or have suggestions for improvement, use the provided channels to give feedback.
+This helps in continually improving the system.

+11. **Monitor System Performance**: Keep an eye on processing times and system resource usage, especially when working with large document collections.
+This can help you optimize your usage.

+12. **Ensure Regular Backups**: While all data is stored locally, it's good practice to regularly backup your document collection and database.

 ## Prerequisites